KelseyRMonson/KelseyRMonson/README.md

 * 🗽 I'm leading the NYC Postdoc [Night Science](https://nightscience.buzzsprout.com/) Club to nurture creativity and collaboration in early career scientists
 * 🌱 I'm learning how to optimize [Nextflow](https://www.nextflow.io/) pipelines for my projects, with a focus on ultra-low coverage whole genome sequencing and multiparameter immunofluorescence data
 * 🎓 PhD from New York University, MS from Columbia University, BA from Sarah Lawrence College
-* 📄 My most recent manuscript, out now in [*Nature Medicine*](https://www.nature.com/articles/s41591-025-03699-3), shows that mitochondrial DNA influences response to immune checkpoint inhibitors (ICIs) in melanoma.
+* 📄 My most recent manuscript, out now in [*Nature Medicine*](https://www.nature.com/articles/s41591-025-03699-3), shows that mitochondrial DNA influences response to immune checkpoint inhibitors in melanoma.

 <details>
   <summary><b>Just for Fun</b></summary>